fooad444CP/RestApiCP/README.md

 The project itself is also live on azure and can be accessed at "https://restapicp.azurewebsites.net", example of calling the api to like a post: https://restapicp.azurewebsites.net/api/like?id=27 , which will like the post with id 27.

-the program contains a docker file, create docker image and then you can run it on docker docker build -t <imageName> . docker run  -p <port> <imageName>
+the program contains a docker file, create docker image and then you can run it on docker:

+docker build -t <imageName> .

+docker run  -p <port> <imageName>